ogratwicklcs/ansible_security_workshop/1.4-qradar/README.md

 ![QRadar offense window](images/qradar-offense-window.png)

-> **Note**
->
-> Since this is a demo environment, it is likely that the list of offenses is currently empty.

 Offenses are messages or events generated based upon findings in log messages or network traffic, like a malicious log line.
 QRadar triggers offenses based on rules: the rules describe conditions, and when a condition is met, the offense is the result.

-To say it with the words of the official documentation:

-> *Rules, sometimes called correlation rules are applied to events, flows, or offenses to search for or detect anomalies.
-If all the conditions of a test are met, the rule generates response. ([QRadar documentation](https://www.ibm.com/support/knowledgecenter/en/SS42VS_7.3.2/com.ibm.qradar.doc/c_qradar_rul_mgt.html))*

-In a productive environment it is common to create more and more custom rules over time.
-But for now, let's have a look at the rules which are already installed on the system: in the **Offenses** window, on the left side in the navigation bar, click on **Rules**.
+Let's have a look at the rules which are already installed on the system: in the **Offenses** window, on the left side in the navigation bar, click on **Rules**.
 A long list of rules is displayed.
 In the search bar on top of this list, enter the following search term: `DDoS` Hit enter afterwards to filter the list.

 The list is filtered, and only shows few rules which are related to DDOS.